kebaldwi/ansible_lab_v1/MDTGuide.md

 ![json](./images/yang-gnmi-3.png?raw=true "Import JSON")

 Next, let's explore gRPC with YANG Suite.
 To receive the telemetry through gRPC from the switch, YANG Suite needs to be the receiver/collector.
 That means we need to add YANG Suite ip as receiver in the switch telemetry configuration.
+Let's use cpu 5 seconds telemetry in this case.

+### Action 1.5 Modify Access Switch Configuration to send telemetry to YANG Suite
-Let's use cpu 5 seconds telemetry in this case. ssh to your access switch in windows jumphost and add two commands below.
+SSH to your access switch from the Windows jumphost using puTTy or your VSCode Terminal Window and add the commands below.
 Please change # to your pod number.

 ```
 conf t
 telemetry ietf subscription 3301